Systemic sclerosis (SSc), also called scleroderma, is a rare chronic autoimmune disease

 sclerosis.
 The score is calculated by evaluating the skin thickness at 17 different body

 sites.
-Each site is graded from 0 to 3, with 0 representing normal skin and 3 representing
+Each site is graded from 0 to 3, with 0 representing normal skin and 3

-severe skin thickness.
-The score is calculated by adding the scores at each site to arrive at
+representing severe skin thickness.
+The score is calculated by adding the scores at each

-a total score ranging from 0 (normal) to 51 (severe disease).
-(Khanna, 2017) In this study we
+site to arrive at a total score ranging from 0 (normal) to 51 (severe disease).
+(Khanna,

-will only calculate the score for the hands and fingers.
-Total possible score of 6 on each
+2017) In this study we will only calculate the score for the hands and fingers.
+Total

-Skindex-16 is a 16-item validated assessment for the patient to identify the impact of their
+Skindex-16 is a 16-item validated assessment for the patient to identify the impact of

-Scores are normalized to a 0-100 scale with 0 representing no impact on quality of life and
+functioning.
+Scores are normalized to a 0-100 scale with 0 representing no impact on

-100 representing maximal impact.
+quality of life and 100 representing maximal impact.

 The Michigan Hand Questionnaire (MHQ) is a 37-item validated instrument exploring

-hand-specific outcomes across six domains: overall hand function, activities of daily living
+hand-specific outcomes across six domains: overall hand function, activities of daily

-score is converted to a 0-100 scale.
-For pain, a higher score indicates more pain, but for
+hands.
+The raw score is converted to a 0-100 scale.
+For pain, a higher score indicates

-the other five scales, higher scores indicate better hand performance.
-The score for the
+more pain, but for the other five scales, higher scores indicate better hand performance.

-affected hand is obtained by selecting either the right or the left hand score.
+The score for the affected hand is obtained by selecting either the right or the left

 Hand Disability in Systemic Sclerosis